ashutosh0712/resume/README.md

 Ashutosh
 Senior Quality Assurance Test Analyst

-Previously worked with Fidelity National Information Services (FIS), Mohali, INDIA Present Location: Toronto, Canada, ashutosh712@protonmail.com
+Previously worked with Fidelity National Information Services (FIS), Mohali, INDIA.
+Present Location: Toronto, CANADA, ashutosh712@protonmail.com

 About
 As a child, I was curious to get into the internal working of my toys than the toys themselves.
 I clearly remember how many of them got sacrificed in my attempt to 'experiment' with them.
 At that point, I wanted to be a pilot so that I could fly high.
 That ambition didn’t get fulfilled but the desire to excel in everything I did became my second nature.